raquelalegre/energy_maps/README.md

 # Future work
 This is my first Flask application and I intend to improve this as I learn more.

-The first intention when designing this application was to categorize tweets by good, bad or neutral reviews about, but that functionality is not included yet.
+The first intention when designing this application was to categorize tweets by good, bad or neutral reviews about UK Energy companies, but that functionality has not been included yet.